All types of solar panels explained: A comprehensive guide

 Understanding solar cell generations

-First-generation solar cells: Out of all the types of solar panels, the 1st generation cells are the ones you commonly spot on rooftops.
+First-generation solar cells: Out of all the types of solar cells, the 1st generation cells are the ones you commonly spot on rooftops.

 • They include standard monocrystalline and polycrystalline panels crafted from silicon.